qiu69/qiu69.github.io/index.md

 ## 🔥 News

+- **[Nov.
+2025]** Our paper "Rethinking Irregular Time Series Forecasting: A Simple yet Effective Baseline" has been accepted for an **oral presentation at AAAI 2026**.
 - **[Oct.
 2025]** Our paper "[EDAD](https://arxiv.org/pdf/2510.18998): An Encode-then-Decompose Approach to Unsupervised Time Series Anomaly Detection on Contaminated Training Data" has been accepted by **ICDE 2026**.
 - **[Oct.
 2025]** I have been awarded the **National Scholarship!**

 - **[Sep.
 2025]** Two of our papers ([SRSNet](https://arxiv.org/pdf/2510.14510) & [DBLoss](https://arxiv.org/pdf/2510.23672)) have been accepted to NeurIPS 2025, including a **Spotlight** and a Poster.
 - **[Jun.
 2025]** I am honored to receive recognition as an **Outstanding Reviewer** for the SIGKDD 2025 Research Track and an **Excellent Reviewer** for the Applied Data Science (ADS) Track.
 - **[May.
 2025]** I have been awarded **the first place** in Master Group of 2025 **[CCF Academic Show](https://mp.weixin.qq.com/s/EGGc0RsM-JgD9ecNBAHjIA)**.